blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 - Wives are to obey their husbands
 - Their husbands can hit them
+- They can hit them until their skin is green in colour
 - Wives cannot divorce husbands without "reason"
 - Wives cannot leave the house without the husband's permission
 - Total marital imprisonment